 Previously, a business could deduct 50% of meals and entertainment for business purposes.
 The new law has made some cuts in this deduction, eliminating the deduction for entertainment, amusement, or recreation activities.
 You can still deduct the cost of business meals if you or an employee are present and the food or beverages aren't "lavish or extravagant."
 The meals must be for current or potential customers, clients, consultants, or other business contacts.

 Meals are still 50% deductible, but they may be 100% deductible in certain specific situations, like a holiday party or annual picnic.

 The IRS is still making changes to this section of the tax code.
 Continue to collect information about meal expenses and check with your tax professional before you attempt to take this deduction.

 Commuting Expense Deduction Eliminated

-Employers had been able to deduct the expense of commuting benefits reimbursed to employees, like carpooling, parking, and bike commuting.
+Employers had been able to deduct the expense of commuting benefits reimbursed to employees, like carpooling, and parking.
+But you can still deduct bicycle commuting reimbursements through 2025.
 These benefits are no longer deductible as a business expense for employers.
 You can still provide these benefits, but your business won't get a tax deduction for the costs.

 Get Help With These Tax Law Changes